How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 However, for children with sensory processing disorder, these background noises can create feelings of overwhelm, stress, and anxiety.

-How To Tell If Your Child Has Sensory Processing Disorder?
+How Can You Tell If Your Child Has Sensory Processing Disorder?

 There are many different ways to tell if your child has sensory processing disorder.